This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How a Good Lawyer Will Help Your Family

-Having the right New York cerebral palsy lawyer working for your family now will help you for years to come.
-One of the most important ways this will help your family is financially.
+A good New York cerebral palsy lawyer will help you for years to come.
+One of the most important ways this will help your family is financial.
 The right lawyer gives you the best possible chance of recovering damages in a medical malpractice case.

-For instance, you may have financial decisions to make, like how to set up a trust for your child or fight against denial of government benefits.
-Legal documents, like those for a living will or a conservatorship, are difficult to create without an expert lawyer.
+For instance, you may have financial decisions to make, like how to set up a trust for your child or fight against the denial of government benefits.

 Finding Your New York Cerebral Palsy Lawyer

 You can turn to the state bar association to find a lawyer in good standing and with the right specialties.
 You may also want to check with local groups that support the disabled for a lawyer they know and trust.

 Medical Malpractice in New York

-The report must indicate that your case has merit, that it is not frivolous.
+The report must indicate that your case has value and is not frivolous.
 Finding the right expert and proving your case is difficult without a lawyer.

 Your child with disabilities has certain rights that you need to fight for with a lawyer on your side.
 Your child, for instance, is entitled to a free and appropriate education under the federal Individuals with Disabilities in Education Act.

-Disabled children and adults are also protected by state laws.
-In New York the state laws protecting civil rights for the disabled are actually broader than those guaranteed under the federal Americans with Disabilities Act.
+State laws also protect disabled children and adults.
+In New York, the state laws protecting civil rights for the disabled are broader than those guaranteed under the federal Americans with Disabilities Act.